abrookins/WrapToColumn/README.md

 As of version 1.0, the plugin respects per-language right column settings (assuming your version of Intellij-based editor supports that feature).

+As of version 1.1.0, the plugin allows you to specify a column width that overrides the current language setting and global column setting.
+See the "Settings" section for more details.

 This is a replacement for the Fill Paragraph command, which doesn't work for me.